sandeep31/CI/README.md

-first commit from master to dev
+first commit from master to dev1